Selected Work

 RAG-Based Course Assistant for Higher Education

-Approach: Designed and developed teachrag, an R package implementing a Retrieval-Augmented Generation (RAG) system that enables natural-language querying of course materials.
+Approach: Designed and developed teachrag, an R package implementing a Retrieval-Augmented Generation (RAG) system that enables natural-language querying of existing course materials.
 The system converts documents to markdown, chunks them along headings, and indexes them in a DuckDB-backed vector store using local embeddings.
 A conversational RShiny interface allows students to ask questions and receive answers grounded strictly in course content, via either a local Ollama model or the Anthropic Claude API.
 The package ships with my own teaching materials pre-installed and supports custom document ingestion, making it readily adaptable by other instructors.

 Result: Deployed for students in a graduate Computational Social Science course.
 Packaged and released as an open-source R package to make the approach reproducible and accessible to educators beyond my own courses.